WHY banana paper?

 Paper face similar challenges as food and clothes – like fast paper and paper loss.
 Did you know we use over 1 million tons of paper every day on our planet? *4.
 Around 90% of this paper comes from trees…

-We want to give people, companies and the paper industry a fun and Fair Trade alternative that not only act on reduce the ecological footprint, but also imcrease the ecological handprint.
-One Planet Paper® is a product inspired by nature (biomimicry), made from agricultural waste from organic banana farms.
+We want to give people, companies and the paper industry a fun and Fair Trade alternative that not only act on reduce the ecological footprint, (e.g less waste, CO2 and water usage), but also increase the ecological handprint (e.g more trees, wildlife and renewable energy).
+One Planet Paper® is a product inspired by nature (biomimicry), upcycling agricultural waste from organic banana farms.
+So let’s “go bananas” with us!

 ■ Fair trade and the Global Goals